kennedn/meross/README.md

 If all goes well the device should now reboot, connect to your network and then you should see a connection come in on the MQTT server logs.

 After this point the device is configured and you can switch off the MQTT server.
-If something went wrong you can get the bulb back to configuration mode by slowly turning the light switch on and off ~ 5 times.
+If something went wrong you can get the device back to configuration mode by slowly turning the light switch on and off ~ 5 times.

 ## Usage

-You can now use the same mCurl tool to call endpoints, if the bulb has taken ip 192.168.1.148 for example you can toggle the bulb on and off by issuing the following:
+You can now use the same mCurl tool to call endpoints, if the device has taken ip 192.168.1.148 for example you can toggle the device on and off by issuing the following:

 ```bash
 mCurl 192.168.1.148 SET Appliance.Control.ToggleX '{"togglex":{"onoff": 0}}'
 mCurl 192.168.1.148 SET Appliance.Control.ToggleX '{"togglex":{"onoff": 1}}'
 ```

 See the [[protocol]](doc/protocol.md) page for details on how to construct your own REST calls.
-The two important commands for bulbs are `Appliance.Control.ToggleX` and `Appliance.Control.Light`
+The two important commands for bulbs specifically are `Appliance.Control.ToggleX` and `Appliance.Control.Light`

 <!-- ACKNOWLEDGEMENTS -->